yieldi-labs/docs/README.md

 ## What is Yieldi?

-Yieldi offers a gas-efficient yield-streaming solution for the [Eigenlayer](https://eigenlayer.xyz/) and [Babylon](https://babylonlabs.io)) ecosystem, and it will initially be deployed on [Thorchain](https://thorchain.org/) which has native ETH liquidity.
-Users can re-stake ETH with Eigenlayer and delegate their security to an AVS.
-The AVS can stream yield back to the staker as native ETH/BTC using Yieldi, where stakers can view their accumulated yield, claim it, or even have it auto-streamed to their address on a gas-efficient interval.
+Yieldi offers a gas-efficient yield-streaming solution for the [Eigenlayer](https://eigenlayer.xyz/) and [Babylon](https://babylonlabs.io)) ecosystem, and it will initially be deployed on [Thorchain](https://thorchain.org/) which has native ETH/BTC liquidity.
+Users can re-stake ETH with Eigenlayer, stake BTC with Babylon and delegate their security to an AVS.
+The AVS can then stream yield back to the staker natively using Yieldi.

 Yieldi also solves for price-discovery and liquidity of AVS tokens, and will increase the propensity of users to delegate LST to AVS operators if they are paid real-yield in native assets (ETH).
+It provides the lowest cost of security, because it offers the highest stability and least friction to the staker.
 Lastly it ensures that the full cycle of yield collection from AVS is conducted with minimal trust assumptions and third-party dependencies.

 ## How does it work?

-Stakers deposit into Eigenlayer's contracts or lost to Babylon's scripts.
-The AVS can read and compute the user's share of the yield in points, tokens or fees, then send it via IBC to THORChain on some interval.
-THORChain is able to swap to native ETH/BTC and hold in yield collector module with the owner set to the staker's L1 address.
+Stakers deposit into the LSP with native Assets (ETH/BTC).
+The AVS can read and compute the user's share of the yield, then send it via IBC to THORChain on some interval.
+THORChain is able to swap to native assets and hold in yield collector module with the owner set to the staker's L1 address.
 The Staker can then view their yield and claim it any time.
 Additionally, the Staker may opt-in for auto-streaming, which causes THORChain to stream out the entire balance on a gas-efficient interval.

 ## What problem does it solve?

-Stakers are much more likely to delegate their LSTs to AVS operators who can pay "real yield" which is realised in native ETH/BTC instead of an illiquid rewards token that does not yet have liquidity or price discovery.
-Stakers will simply see their rewards accrued in a native balance which they can claim anytime.
+Stakers are much more likely to delegate their LSTs to AVS operators who can pay "real yield" which is realised in native ETH/BTC instead of an illiquid rewards token.
+Stakers will see their rewards accrued in a native balance which they can claim at any time.
 They will be able to compute their annualised yields and make informed decisions about their capital.

 Because the yield is lower risk, and in an asset delivered to the user, removing friction, the cost of yield will be much lower.
-Thus AVS's will naturally prefer yield-streaming because it will cost them less inflation and they can transition to fees faster.
+Thus AVS's will naturally prefer yield-streaming because it will require less inflation and they can transition to the fee regime faster, avoiding security gaps.

 # Diagram